ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * If more than 20 failed login attempts from the same IP address occur sitewide within 10 minutes, blacklist that IP until it can be reviewed.

 ### Outdated Software Version ###
 The team discovered an older version of Wordpress on Target 1 with many known vulnerabilities.
 The team also discovered an exploitable version of PHPMailer on Target 2.
+The team also exploited an outdated version of MySQL on Target 2 to gain a privileged shell.

 Mitigation
 * Update Wordpress to the latest version (as of the time of this report, that is version 5.7.1).
 * Update PHPMailer to the latest version (as of the time of this report, that is version 6.3.0).
+* Update MySQL to the latest version (as of the time of this report, that is version 8.0).

 ### Unsalted Hashed Passwords ###
 The team obtained a password hash during the engagement.
 An open source tool was able to quickly break the hash and allowed the team to gain login credentials for a privileged account on Target 1.
 Target 2's password hashes were salted.